peikai-tan/fallsafe/README.md

 -h Prints this help message
 ```
 #### Examples to Start the Program:
-The program must be run with sudo permissions for open().
+The program should be run with sudo permissions for open().

 ##### Using our Team's default Thingsboard access token and a fall alert email receiver: